SeisSol/easi/README.md

 A model is always a leaf of the tree, whereas filter and map may have any number of children.

 ## Dependencies and build instructions
 easi itself is a header-only library.
+(Only unit tests must be compiled with CMake.)
 It depends on

 * [ImpalaJIT](https://github.com/Manuel1605/ImpalaJIT)
 * [yaml-cpp](https://github.com/jbeder/yaml-cpp)